 Nota del 2020: lo spinoso argomento degli ibridi ibridogenici = klepton, oppure delle vere specie, è tuttora aperto.

 Considerando che nel 2012 è stata introdotta la nuova specie Marginella pseudodesjardini Le Béon, 2012 = R, la foto a latere ne potrebbe rappresentare un esemplare.
 Ciò non significa che ritengo S X D = R, bensì che R è una vera “specie”, mentre l’identificazione (morfologicamente esatta) dell’esemplare 57 mm = S X D potrebbe essere forse biologicamente errata.
-Potrebbe anche essere R X S. Soltanto un’analisi genetica potrebbe dirimere la questione dell’esemplare a latere.
+Potrebbe anche essere R X S. Soltanto un’analisi genetica potrebbe dirimere la questione dell’esemplare.

 Note of 2020: the thorny topic of hybridogenetic hybrids = kleptons, or true species, is still open.

 Considering that in 2012 the new species Marginella pseudodesjardini Le Béon, 2012 = R was introduced, the photo at the side could represent a specimen of R. This does not mean that I consider S X D = R, but I think that R is a real "species", while the identification (morphologically exact) of the specimen 57 mm = S X D could perhaps be biologically wrong.
 It could be R X S too.
-Only a genetic analysis could solve the question of the specimen at the side.
+Only a genetic analysis could solve the question of the specimen.

 At the end, in “Guinea” are found only M. sebastiani, and in the South of Senegal the most striking M. sebastiani (in my opinion because of hybridations with the best M. desjardini, and sometimes with M. goodalli, instead in “Guinea” there should not be hybridations between P & S).